gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONFormatter-transform.md

 Description
 -----------
-Formats a Structured Record as JSON Object.
-Plugin will convert the Structured Record to a JSON object and write to the output record.
-The output record schema is a single field, either type ``STRING`` or type ``BYTE`` array.
+JSON Formatter is a Guavus Enterprise Accelerator that formats a Structured Record as JSON Object.
+This accelerator is used to convert the Structured Record to a JSON object and write to the output record.
+The output record schema is a single field, either of type ``STRING`` or of type ``BYTE`` array.

 Use Case
 --------
-This plugin will convert each row of the input record to json data.
+Consider a scenario wherein you want to convert each row of the input record to json data.

 Configuration